ResonantWave/BabbageBot/README.rst

 An API token is required to run this bot.
 Check out https://api.slack.com/ for more information on how to create and obtain a token.
 Once you have this token, replace the TOKEN variable in `main.py`_ with your Slack bot token.

+Also, please obtain an http://openweathermap.org/ API key if you want to use the ``weather`` command.
+Replace it in `modules/weather.py`_

 Usage
 =====